-This is the same thing that the patriarch, Jacob, told his household to do — … put away the strange gods that are among you (Gen 35:2).
+This is the same exhortation the patriarch, Jacob, told his household to do — ” … put away the strange gods that are among you” (Genesis 35:2).
 This is a crucial and vital step for preparing our heart!
-It is the beginning of the cleansing, deliverance, and maturing process that each child of Yahuwah must do to be sanctified wholly in spirit, soul, and body (1Thess 5:23).
+It is the beginning of the cleansing, deliverance, and maturing process that each child of Yahuwah must do to be sanctified wholly in spirit, soul, and body (1Thessalonians 5:23).

-Most of us, as Believers in Yahushua Messiah [Jesus Christ], are pretty sure that Yahuwah, the Holy One of Israel, is our only God [Elohim]!
-He is our only Mighty One [God], and that there are no other gods in our lives (Deuteronomy 5:6).
+Most of us, as Believers in Yahushua Messiah [Jesus Christ], are confident that Yahuwah, the Holy One of Israel, is our only God [Elohim], He is our only Mighty One [God] (Deuteronomy 5:6)!
 But many of us need to make sure that we have no graven images [idols] — no strange gods, and no abominations in our lives (Deuteronomy 5:7-10; Luke 16:15; Revelation 21:27).
 This is a vital, absolutely necessary step for preparing our hearts — to be in obedience to the Second Commandment (Exodus 20:3-6 and Deuteronomy 5:7-10)

 The Second Commandment

 Obedience to the Second Commandment is an essential step in walking in Yahuwah’s blessings, and in avoiding curses.
 The Second Commandment is one commandment that the Enemy of our souls works incessantly to twist and hide its TRUE meaning.
 Thereby multitudes of Yahuwah’s people have been deceived for centuries regarding this Commandment.